MicrosoftDocs/customer-insights/ci-docs/engagement-insights/engagements-overview.md

 ## Features and benefits

 - Get started quickly: Collect, measure, and understand customer behavior on your website, in your mobile apps, and across your connected products.

-- Out-of-box Reports: Use out-of-box reports to interactively access your site’s metrics and see the size of your audience, how many visits they make, how many pages they view, which sites referred traffic to your site, identify your site’s highest performing pages, etc.
+- Pre-defined reports: Use reports to interactively access your site metrics and see the size of your audience.
+Find details about visits, page views, referral traffic, and identify the best performing pages.

-- Custom Reports: Use the custom report builder to build visualizations based on the necessary metric, dimension, and segment combinations and use this to curate the exact views you need to answer the business questions at hand.
+- Custom reports: Use the custom report builder to build your own visualizations.
+They can be based on metrics, dimensions, and segment combinations.
+Use these visualizations to curate the views you need to answer the business questions at hand.

-- Multi-channel analytics: Bring in data from across multiple channels, for example, behavioral data from website interactions together with transactional and demographic data about your customers to view reports interactively that cross web activities and customer profiles and activities for richer analytics.
-Leverage refined events to export and view your web activities alongside customer profiles, activities, and segments in Customer Insights for customer 360 views and insights.
+- Multi-channel analytics: Bring in data from multiple channels.
+For example, behavioral data from website interactions together with transactional and demographic data about your customers.
+Use this data to build and view interactive reports that include web activities, customer profiles, and customer activities for rich analytics.
+Create and export refined events and view your web activities alongside customer profiles, activities, and segments in Customer Insights for a 360-degree viewon your customers.

  ## Next steps